What is ‘the effectual fervent prayer of a righteous man availeth much’?

 Meaning

-First of all, let’s get to understand a few keywords in this biblical saying.
+First of all, let’s understand a few keywords in this biblical saying.
 We know that prayer is a form of communication with a higher power or deity.
 Prayer can take various forms such as supplication, thanksgiving, intercession, or worship.
 A righteous person is someone who lives according to moral principles and seeks to do what is right in the eyes of God.
 An effectual prayer is sincere, heartfelt, and backed by faith; such a prayer is not just words spoken without intention or belief.
-A prayer is fervent when it is passionate, intense, and zealous.
-A fervent prayer is one that comes from the depths of one’s soul, showing genuine emotion and commitment.
-Lastly, if something Availeth much, it produces or result in a benefit or advantage.
+A prayer is fervent when it is genuinely passionate, intense, and zealous.
+Lastly, if something ‘availeth much’, it produces or results in a benefit or advantage.

 Examples of fervent prayers of the righteous

 The fervent prayer of the righteous is not in vain.
-The righteous man is nothing like the prophets of Baal who called upon Baal and prayed to him in vain, for Baal never heard them nor answered them.
-The God of the righteous is the only true God, He lives, and hears the prayer of the righteous when they call upon Him.
-Hence our confidence is that whatever we earnestly ask in prayer He hears us and will do it.
+The righteous man is not like the prophets of Baal, who called upon Baal and prayed to him in vain, for Baal never heard them nor answered them (1 Kings 18:26-29).
+The God of the righteous is the only true God (Jeremiah 10:10).
+He hears the prayer of the righteous when they call upon Him (Proverbs 15:29; Psalm 34:15).
+Hence, our confidence is that whatever we earnestly ask in prayer, He hears us and does it (1 John 5:14-15).
 We can find quite a lot of examples in the Bible that confirm that the prayer of the righteous is powerful and produces results.

 1. Peter’s prayer resurrected Tabitha